Hashehri/Car_Price_Prediction/README.md

 ## Data:

-he project aims to extract only new cars price data, for this I will scrape the data from [yalla motor website](https://ksa.yallamotor.com). the data will include information about the car brand, car model, and car price.
+The project aims to extract only new cars price data, for this I will scrape the data from [yalla motor website](https://ksa.yallamotor.com). the data will include information about the car brand, car model, and car price.

 ## Tools: